hyosung11/Launch-School/Courses/JS129/study_guide4_20220327.md

 ## 7. Single vs Multiple Inheritance

-### 7.1 Single Inheritance

 In JavaScript objects can only inherit from one object, and classes can extend only one other class.
 In other words, an object can have only one prototype object.
-This is single inheritance.
+This is **single inheritance**.

-### 7.2 Multiple Inheritance
+Some programming languages allow classes to inherit from multiple classes, a functionality known as multiple inheritance.
+JavaScript doesn't support **multiple inheritance**, so a class can only inherit from one class.

+To be clear, when we say that an object can only have one prototype or that a class can only inherit from one class, we don't mean that the object or class can't inherit from an entire chain of prototypes or classes.
+It's perfectly acceptable for a `Whale` class to inherit from a `Mammal` class, which in turn inherits from an `Animal` class, which again inherits from the built-in `Object` type.
+Some students see this as multiple inheritance, but it is not: each object or class inherits directly from a single thing, so it is **single inheritance**.
+The chain of prototypes or superclasses merely comes along for the ride.

 ## 8. Mix-ins; mix-ins vs. inheritance

-There's a limitation with the inheritance pattern, which is that objects can only directly 'inherit' from one super-type object.
+JavaScript objects can only inherit from one other object.
+This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
+You can use mix-ins to share behavior between otherwise unrelated classes.
+There's a limitation with the inheritance pattern, which is that objects can only directly 'inherit' from one supertype object.
 In other words, an object can have only one prototype object.
 Mixins provide a way of addressing this limitation.
 The mix-in pattern involves creating a mix-in object containing certain methods, and using `Object.assign()` to mix that object into another object.
-JavaScript objects can only inherit from one other object.
-This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
-You can use mix-ins to share behavior between otherwise unrelated classes.

 ### 8.1 Introduction